spacejunky/pre_script/README.md

 + defining the scope of a Script execution (i.e. the whole Vault or only a specific part of the Vault)
 + running the scripts (or possibly a selected subset only)

-As the name implies the deisgn intention of pre-Script is that it be run *prior* to starting Obsidian (presumably in some kind of shell startup script).
+As the name implies the design intention of pre-Script is that it be run *prior* to starting Obsidian (presumably in some kind of shell startup script).
 There are also reasons to run it *after* closing an Obsidian session (to do backups, for example) but that name was already taken!

 In principle, you could also run it from a terminal session in parallel to Obsidian, but personally, I feel it might be better to avpid doing that, just in case.